croessner/nauthilus-website/docs/lua-api/redis.md

 ## nauthilus_redis.redis_pipeline (since 1.8.8)

 Execute multiple Redis commands in a single network round-trip using pipelining.
-This significantly reduces latency for Lua hooks/filters that otherwise would perform many individual Redis operations.
+This significantly reduces latency for Lua hooks and subject sources that otherwise would perform many individual Redis operations.

 ### Syntax